The Juice Media: Australia Day (Piracy parody)

-On 24 January 2017 TJM released a parody video called "Australia Day (Piracy parody)", which compared celebrating Australia Day on 26 January, when the First Fleet planted a flag on Australian shores, to celebrating several appalling historic events.
-The video was a parody of an anti-piracy ad, "You Wouldn't Steal a Car".
-The events depicted include the "Final Solution" by Nazi Germany, dropping of the atomic bomb on Hiroshima and 11th of September attacks on the Twin Towers.
+On 24 January 2017 TJM released a parody video called "Australia Day (Piracy parody)", which compared celebrating Australia Day on 26 January, when the First Fleet planted a flag on Australian shores, to celebrating several appalling historic events, including the "Final Solution" by Nazi Germany, dropping of the atomic bomb on Hiroshima and 11th of September attacks on the Twin Towers.
+The video was a parody of the anti-piracy ad, "You Wouldn't Steal a Car".

-The video was released as part of the Change the Date campaign (represented by the hashtag #changethedate) which calls for changing the date of Australia Day by Aboriginal, Torres Strait Islander and wider community groups, because celebrating the date that marked the beginning of an invasion of others' land, which included many killings of Aboriginal Australians, is insensitive.
+The video was released as part of the Change the Date campaign (represented by the hashtag #changethedate) which calls for changing the date of Australia Day by Aboriginal, Torres Strait Islander and wider community groups, on the grounds that celebrating the date that marked the beginning of Indigenous land being forcibly taken, which led to many killings of Aboriginal Australians, is insensitive.
+The video incited a great deal of debate, especially on social media, including negative sentiments expressed especially at the comparison of 26 January to other historical dates.

-This video incited a great deal of debate, especially on social media, with a lot of negative sentiments expressed especially at the comparison of 26 January to other historical dates.
-The National Australia Day Council responded by saying: "Though 26 January marks this specific event, today Australia Day celebrations reflect contemporary Australia: our diverse society and landscape, our remarkable achievements and our bright future.
-It also is an opportunity to reflect on our nation's history, and to consider how we can make Australia an even better place in future".

 Honest Government Ads

 The Honest Government Ads are filmed in Melbourne.
 They are written by Giordano Nanni who creates the series in collaboration with Lucy Cahill.
-Actors appearing in the series are credited as Ellen Burbidge, Zoë Amanda Wilson and Matylda Buczko-Koren with Lucy Cahill also being credited with the voice overs.
+Actors appearing in the series are credited as Ellen Burbidge, Zoë Amanda Wilson, Liv Rian, and additionally Matylda Buczko-Koren, with Lucy Cahill also being credited with the voice overs.

 These videos are a satirical take on Australian Government advertising.
-Each video targets a current social or political issue and highlights potential consequences of the Government's position and policy on that issue."And an increasingly popular way of sharing the ‘honest truth' about political events is through satirical videos, something that The Juice Media does brilliantly.
+Each video targets a current social or political issue and highlights potential consequences of the Government's position and policy on that issue.
+Nanni has cited frustrations with Australian government on "climate, accountability and its callous treatment of youth and workers" as the impetus to create the series.
+The Honest Government Ads are occasionally made for the governments of other countries, including Brazil, the United Kingdom, and the United States.
+Videos criticizing Indonesian control of Western New Guinea and the government of India have been blocked in the targeted countries.

+"And an increasingly popular way of sharing the 'honest truth' about political events is through satirical videos, something that The Juice Media does brilliantly.
 They bring attention to the ridiculousness of political and worldwide events, not only by making people laugh but by being blunt about what is going on and how people are being taken advantage of.
 Not everyone agrees with their left wing politics, but it gets people talking."